-Additional studies are warranted and needed to provide better evidence for the role of both CBD and CBN in sleep.
-In the meantime, the known side effects of CBD and CBN are not serious or common means that people have already widely begun using it as a natural sleep remedy.
+Additional studies are warranted and needed to provide better evidence regarding the use of both CBD and CBN for sleep inducement.
+In the meantime, the known side effects of CBN and CBD are not serious or common means that people have already widely begun using it as a natural sleep remedy.
 Because of how sleep disturbances negatively affects quality of life, the data and anecdotal evidence available currently on CBD and CBN is enough for many to trust it.

 CBD and CBN vs. Melatonin

 Many people turn to natural sleep remedies when they have trouble sleeping.
 This is largely because the pharmaceutical treatments available for sleep issues have limited efficacy, either being not that effective, having dangerous adverse effects, or both.